InseeFr/Eno/doc/models-guideline.md

    </xsl:apply-templates>
    ```
    This offers mechanism to modify the matching context for the next appended driver.
-   In this example, the next appended driver will match `Instance/*` Xpath over `*`.
-Thus, one could have several templates for the same driver depending of the driver's Xpath context (ie : being or not child of an Instance driver in this example).
+   In this example, the next appended driver will match `Instance/*` XPath over `*`.
+Thus, one could have several templates for the same driver depending of the driver's XPath context (ie: being or not child of an Instance driver in this example).